 On the other hand, on a server with HDD drives, a comparable backup normally takes 3 to 4 times as long to finish.
 An entire back up of an HDD–driven server may take 20 to 24 hours.

 If you want to straight away boost the efficiency of your sites while not having to adjust any kind of code, an SSD–driven website hosting solution will be a great option.
-Check out Web Hosting Systems’s Linux cloud web hosting services packages and our Linux VPS hosting services – our services have really fast SSD drives and can be found at the best prices.
+Check out Web Host Systems’s Linux cloud web hosting services packages and our Linux VPS hosting services – our services have really fast SSD drives and can be found at the best prices.

 - Live Demo